 Social Scheduling Tools like AgoraPulse and Hootsuite

 Not everyone is a natural writer, and even if you are, it can still help to get a second set of eyes on your content.
-Tools like these will help you improve your writing (including grammar and syntax).
-Grammarly even offers word swap suggestions.
+Writing tools are an easy way to help you improve your writing, including grammar and syntax.

-SEMrush’s tool (pictured below) is a mix of an SEO plugin and a writing assistant, and it will review your content for overall readability and SEO-friendliness while you’re writing in any window.
+SEMrush’s SEO Writing Assistant is a mix of an SEO plugin and a writing assistant, and it will review your content for overall readability and SEO-friendliness even when you’re writing in Google Docs:

 Content Marketing Mistakes to Avoid

-We’ve covered pretty much everything that you should do in content marketing.
+We’ve covered pretty much everything that you should do to ensure a successful content marketing strategy.
 Now, almost as importantly, let’s take a look at what not to do.

 Some of the biggest content marketing mistakes you can make are:

 - Relying exclusively on SEO as a distribution method.
 This may be the biggest mistake I see in the content marketing world.
-People create content and then think that SEO is all that’s needed to get traffic to the site.
-Instead, use other distribution methods like emailing your subscriber base, sharing it on social, or even running PPC ad campaigns.
+People create content and then think that SEO is all that’s needed to get traffic to their site.
+Instead, use other distribution methods like emailing your subscriber base, social sharing, paid social or PPC ad campaigns.
 This is particularly important at first, when your site authority will be lower and you need all the extra help you can get.

 - Not choosing strategic goals for each individual post.
-You may have just one goal for your blog, or you may have four or five goals.
+You may have just one goal for your content, or you may have four or five goals.
 That’s fine, but each individual blog post should be written with one specific goal in mind.
-Each post should be written with lead generation, or product promotion, or on-site engagement in mind.
-If you try to do too much, readers will get overwhelmed and not convert on anything.
+Each post should be written with lead generation or product promotion or on-site engagement in mind.
+Remember — if you try to do too much, readers will get overwhelmed and not convert on anything.